 The BI Action Plan sets the course for a strategic approach to BI and good governance in the defence and related security sector, and identifies concrete steps to make BI applicable across NATO’s political and military lines of activity.
 The plan aims at developing effective, transparent and accountable defence institutions which are responsive to unpredictable security challenges.

 On request, BI provides tailored support to nations.
-This practical support is integrated in and aligned with national processes as well as NATO partnership mechanisms, including each partner’s individual programme of cooperation with NATO.
+This practical support is integrated in, and aligned with national processes, as well as NATO partnership mechanisms, including each partner’s individual programme of cooperation with NATO.

 The Building Integrity toolkit provides a strategic approach to reducing the risk of corruption in the defence and related security sector with a view to strengthening good governance of defence establishments.
 It is demand-driven and tailored to meet national requirements.

 BI Self-Assessment Questionnaire (SAQ) and Peer Review Process: Completing the voluntary SAQ is the first step in the process of developing a tailored programme.
 This diagnostic tool provides nations with a snapshot of their existing procedures and practices in key areas.
 Nations decide the pace of the process and how information will be shared.
 A Peer Review Report is prepared on the basis of the completed SAQ and consultations in capitals, identifying good practices as well as recommendations for improvement and action.
 As of January 2021, 20 countries (9 Allies and 11 partners) are engaged in the Self-Assessment and Peer Review Process: Afghanistan, Armenia, Bosnia and Herzegovina, Bulgaria, Colombia, Croatia, Georgia, Hungary, Iraq, Jordan, Latvia, the Republic of Moldova, Montenegro, the Republic of North Macedonia, Norway, Poland, Serbia, Tunisia, the United Kingdom and Ukraine.